jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Using the the ```pip``` command install the Amazon Web Services Command Line toolkit from [https://aws.amazon.com/cli/](https://aws.amazon.com/cli/ "AWS CLI Install").
 From the command line take a screenshot of the command ```aws --version```

 Using [Rust](https://www.rust-lang.org/ "Rust-lang"), follow the install instructions to install a Rust based version of the GNU coretools.
 Follow the tutorial to help you download and compile these tools with Rust, [https://github.com/uutils/coreutils](https://github.com/uutils/coreutils "Build Core-utils"); use the ```cargo build``` and ```cargo install``` commands.
+This will compile Rust based versions of all of the GNU C based coreutils.

 To install the Rust-lang ```curl https://sh.rustup.rs -sSf | sh```

+Run the command ```who --version``` and then ```uutils who --version``` and take a screenshot of the succesful output.

 #### Window Mangers